Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---

+## What is Posit

+---
 ## Contribution:

-- The first to use non-standard 8-bit FP format to train and 6-bit FP format to inference.
+- The first to use non-standard 8-bit FP format to train GAN and 6-bit FP format for GAN inference.
 - Fast approximation of `tanh(x)` function in posit.
 - Software and Hardware Evaluation of GAN in posit and other FP format.